AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/experience_platform_appicon_24.png) Decision Management {#offer-decisioning}

-[!UICONTROL Offer Decisioning] is an service integrated with Adobe Experience Platform.
+[!UICONTROL Offer Decisioning] is a service integrated with Adobe Experience Platform.
 Use [!UICONTROL Offer Decisioning] to deliver the best offer and experience to your customers across all touch points at the right time.

 ### Latest Decision Management product releases